SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 (in [Sebastian Sardina's JPL Wiki](https://github.com/ssardina-research/packages-jpl/wiki)) for further details and explanation.

-## Multi-Threaded Queries - Queries from multi-threaded applications
+## Queries from multi-threaded applications

 JPL maintains a finite pool of Prolog engines, one of which is allocated to a query when it is activated (i.e. when, one way or another, a solution is requested).
 A query's engine is returned to the pool when it is closed (explicitly or automatically).